craig-larsen-sdg/schmeck/README.md

-# shakespeare and tolkien excerps
+# shakespeare and tolkien excerpts
-by me
+by them